Putin orders partial military call-up, sparking protests

 Associated Press

-The first such call-up in Russia since World War II heightened tensions with the Western backers of Ukraine, who derided it as an act of weakness and desperation.
+The risky order follows humiliating setbacks for Putin’s troops nearly seven months after they invaded Ukraine.
+The first such call-up in Russia since World War II heightened tensions with Ukraine’s Western backers, who derided it as an act of weakness and desperation.

-The move also sent some Russians scrambling to buy plane tickets out of the country, and hundreds of people were arrested at anti-war demonstrations across the country.
+The move also sent some Russians scrambling to buy plane tickets to flee the country.

-In his seven-minute nationally televised address, Putin also warned the West that he isn’t bluffing over using everything at his disposal to protect Russia — an apparent reference to his nuclear arsenal.
-He has previously told the West not to back Russia against the wall and has rebuked NATO countries for supplying weapons to Ukraine.
+In his 14-minute nationally televised address, Putin also warned the West that he isn’t bluffing about using everything at his disposal to protect Russia — an apparent reference to his nuclear arsenal.
+He has previously rebuked NATO countries for supplying weapons to Ukraine.

-The Kremlin has struggled to replenish its troops in Ukraine; there have even been reports of widespread recruitment in prisons.
+Confronted with steep battlefield losses, expanding front lines and a conflict that has raged longer than expected, the Kremlin has struggled to replenish its troops in Ukraine, reportedly even resorting to widespread recruitment in prisons.

-The total number of reservists to be called up could be as high as 300,000, officials said.
+The total number of reservists to be called up could be as high as 300,000, Russian Defense Minister Sergei Shoigu said.
 However, Putin’s decree authorizing the partial mobilization, which took effect immediately, offered few details, raising suspicions that the draft could be broadened at any moment.
 Notably, one clause was kept secret.

-Despite Russia’s harsh laws against criticizing the military and the war, protests erupted across the country.
-More than 800 Russians were arrested in anti-war demonstrations in 37 cities, including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.
+Despite Russia’s harsh laws against criticizing the military and the war, protesters outraged by the mobilization overcame their fear of arrest to stage protests in cities across the country.
+Nearly 1,200 Russians were arrested in anti-war demonstrations in cities including Moscow and St. Petersburg, according to the independent Russian human rights group OVD-Info.

-An Associated Press crew in Moscow witnessed at least a dozen arrests in the first 15 minutes of a protest in the capital.
+Associated Press journalists in Moscow witnessed at least a dozen arrests in the first 15 minutes of a nighttime protest in the capital, with police in heavy body armor tackling demonstrators in front of shops, hauling some away as they chanted, “No to war!”

 The Vesna opposition movement called for protests, saying: “Thousands of Russian men — our fathers, brothers and husbands — will be thrown into the meat grinder of the war.
 What will they be dying for?
 What will mothers and children be crying for?”

-As protest calls circulated online, the Moscow prosecutor’s office warned that organizing or participating in such actions could lead to up to 15 years in prison.
-Authorities issued similar warnings ahead of other protests recently.
+The Moscow prosecutor’s office warned that organizing or participating in protests could lead to up to 15 years in prison.
+Authorities have issued similar warnings ahead of other protests.
 Wednesday’s were the first nationwide anti-war protests since the fighting began in late February.

 Other Russians responded by trying to leave the country, and flights out quickly became booked.